 The water must be conditioned with suitable chemicals, which can be difficult to recycle as they end up in the blow-down drain of the cooling tower.
 So, when water is available at a premium or not at all, this technology is not an option.

 Seawater has been used in many plants for cooling purposes on a once-through basis.
 While this offers economical advantages (less capital cost), it requires higher alloy materials for acid coolers due to increased corrosion potential on the water side.
 Subject to temperature, this water also requires conditioning with chemicals in order to avoid scaling and biological fouling, e.g. by algae.
 The return water is usually limited in temperature and must be carefully supervised to avoid contamination of the seawater habitat.
 The application is obviously limited to plants that are located close to the sea.

 For acid plants that are constructed at remote areas with little or no availability of water, or where the use of water is restricted by environmental legislation, other ways of heat rejection must be employed, such as air cooling by fin-fan coolers.
 This was and is also quite common in urban areas.
 Early installations used 316L material with low acid temperatures <75°C, low fluid velocities and hence very large and expensive coolers.
 The acid was pumped directly to the finned tube coolers.
-Some applications used anodic protection to allow higher acid temperatures, interfere with operation this is another device that may fail and performance and virtually zero corrosion.
-Although the shell-and-tube acid coolers are proven technology, there have been cases where acid leaks have occurred for various reasons, which can lead to disastrous corrosion.
-The intermediate closed water loop must thus be continuously monitored to avoid uncontrolled flow of acid or water in case of such leakages.
-One must ensure that the acid pressure is always higher than the water pressure in order to enable early detection of a leak on the water side.
-Clean, demineralised water should be used for the closed loop, and on-line conductivity meters will provide fast and reliable information.
+Some applications used anodic protection to allow higher acid temperatures, although this has been found not to be a reliable method.